theprospero/changwa.github.io/teaching-service.md

 ## Teaching

 **Instructor**
 - At ESCP Business School
-  - Strategy Core Course (Master 1)
+  - Strategy Core Course (from Fall 2023, Master 1)
+  - Advanced Theories of Firms and Organizations (from Fall 2024, PhD)
-  - Research Topics in Strategic Management (PhD)
+  - Research Topics in Strategic Management (from Spring 2024, PhD)
 - At HEC Paris
   - ValueS-Based-Strategies, Fall 2020, Master in Strategic Management
   - Purpose and Leadership Seminar, Fall 2020, Fall 2021 and Fall 2022, Undergraduate